 Atacac love bodies.
 Whenever it is possible we drape our garments on living bodies, be it ourselves or whoever comes by.
 Still, sometimes we need to turn to the rigid dress-stands as a body substitute.
-We have some considerations regarding draping on dress-stands that we share in Chapter 2.4 and Chapter 2.6 of Kinetic Garment Construction.
+We have some thoughts regarding draping on dress-stands that we share in Chapter 2.4 and Chapter 2.6 of Kinetic Garment Construction.

 And a gusset construction in armpit makes it possible to lift it upwards like a real arm.
 When we need the arm to be straight we simply pin the elbow together.

 When downloading you will get 4 different files.
-A png illustrating the arm, a pdf ready for print, a dfx that can be imported into any CAD/CAM software and ZPrj with the pattern assembled in 3D.
-The ZPrj file can be viewed in CLO viewer and can be altered in CLO atelier.
+A png illustrating the arm, a pdf ready for print, a dfx that can be imported into any CAD/CAM software and a ZPrj with the pattern assembled in 3D.
+The ZPrj file can be viewed and altered in CLO.

 The Atacac sharewear patterns are licensed under the Attribution-ShareAlike CC BY-SA Creative Commons licences.
 This license lets others remix, tweak, and build upon this work even for commercial purposes, as long as they credit Atacac and license their new creations under the identical terms.
 I.e. you are allowed to make changes and sell garments based on these pattern with the condition that you also share your developed pattern further for free.

 This license is often compared to “copyleft” free and open source software licenses.
 All new works based on yours will carry the same license, so any derivatives will also allow commercial use.